pebonius/nswengine/README.md

 for itch, you can pack the entire folder with the `index.html` file and all the source into a `.zip` archive and upload it, it should run the game after uploading it to itch

-the dimensions you'll want to set for the embed window are 640px width by 480px height.

 ## controls

 the player controls movement between the rooms using either arrow keys (up down left right) or mouse / touch input